holo-q/hoho/ROADMAP.md

 	* Short burst of fast blinking pulses to direct or notify attention to UI elements
 	* ASCII-space cellular automaton
 		* We port the cellular automaton of the holoq.ai monument demo from typescript which allows us to do natural cellular reactive diffusion of colors and breathing coursing like electricity through the window's text, which could activate during inference/work while the agent is working
+* Modular & Hackable
+	* Create scripted actions that can be mapped to keys and appear in the UI contextually
+		* Take the entire context and pipe it
+		*
+	*

 ### Input